-1. The gun must always be checked for live ammunition when picked up, drawn from the holster, or handed to or accepted from another individual.
+1. The gun must always be checked for live

+ammunition when picked up, drawn from the holster, or handed to or accepted from another individual.
-2. The gun should always be holstered except

-when drawn for a definite purpose.
+2. The gun should always be holstered except when drawn for a definite purpose.
 3. Never point the revolver at anything that you do not intend to shoot.

 4. Do not cock the gun unless you intend to shoot it.
 Do not even insert the finger in the trigger guard until you are ready to fire.
-5. Dry-snapping, even with dummy cartridges, should be discouraged unless same is performed on a regulartargetrange or at a known inanimate target object.
-6. When the handgun is out of the holster and held in a ready position, be absolutely certain that it is not pointing at any part of yourself or the persons of others who are in your immediate vicinity.
+5. Dry-snapping, even with dummy cartridges, should be discouraged unless same is performed on a regular target range or at a known inanimate target object.

+- 6. When the handgun is out of the holster and that it is not pointing at any part of yourself or the persons of others who are in your immediate vicinity. - 7.
-.
 Beware of obstructions in the barrel.
 If, when firing, a weak or peculiar report is heard, cease firing at once and inspect the barrel for an obstruction.
 A stuck bullet, or any other object in the barrel, should be removed immediately, since even a plug of mud, snow, twigs, or an abnormal quantity of heavy grease in the bore, may result in a bulged or burst barrel.

-8. At all times treat the revolver as the pre-

-cision instrument that it actually is.
+At all times treat the revolver as the precision instrument that it actually is.